-All linker --autoat created execution regions have the UNINIT scatter-loading attribute.
-If you require a ZI \\at section to be zero-initialized, then it must be placed within a compatible region.
-A linker

---autoat created execution region must have a base address that is at least 4 byte-aligned.
+All linker execution regions created by --autoat have the UNINIT scatter-loading attribute.
+If you require a ZI \at section to be zero-initialized, then it must be placed within a compatible region.
+A linker execution region created by --autoat must have a base address that is at least 4 byte-aligned.
 If any region is incorrectly aligned, the linker produces an error message.